REESELAW BLOG

 "Conflict is very much a product of adolescent development," says Solmonson, the immediate past president of the Association for Child and Adolescent Counseling, a division of the American Counseling Association.
 "Adolescents whole goal is to figure out 'Who am I?
 Where do I fit in?' and begin that separation from their parents and become more independent.
 Some of that development leads to trying out new things, thinking a little differently [than their parents] and not having the cognitive development to think through something that looks fun but might be dangerous.
 These are natural things that can fuel conflict and disagreements."

-Parents vs. teen
+Parents vs. Teen

 Hayle Fisher, a licensed professional clinical counselor (LPCC) and director of adolescent services at a behavioral mental health provider in Mentor, Ohio, runs her practices intensive outpatient program for adolescents as well as a counseling group for parents focused on navigating family challenges with teens.
 In her experience, a teens risk-taking behaviors are often what the family names as the presenting problem.
 And while problems such as reckless driving, disordered eating, skipping school, risky sexual behaviors, substance use and self-harm or suicidal ideation do need attention in therapy, there is often conflict in the home that is exacerbating the teens behavior.
 Even if a family is not having traditional "blowout" style arguments, conflict is often present in the form of unhealthy patterns and instability, says Fisher, the president of the Ohio Association for Specialists in Group Work.
 Examples include invalidating behaviors and dialectical dilemmas (e.g., forcing independence vs. fostering dependence, normalizing pathological behavior vs. pathologizing normal developmental behavior, extremes in excessive leniency vs. authoritarian control).